-3. In the VFL screen, select the desired item with and and and then press sat.

-• OFF: Switches visible light source (VFL) off

-CW: Switches VFL on MOD: Flashes VFL

-4. When CW or MOD is selected, the flashing red VFL Laser On icon appears at the top of the screen when the VFL's visible laser diode is operating.
+- 3. In the VFL screen, select the desired item with 🗪 and 🆘, and then press 💷. - OFF: Switches visible light source (VFL) off - CW: Switches VFL on - MOD: Flashes VFL - 4.
+When CW or MOD is selected, the flashing red VFL Laser On icon appears at the top of the screen when the VFL's visible laser diode is operating.